Fox Factory

-Fox Factory Holding Corp. is an American company best known for their Fox Racing Shox brand of off-road racing suspension components.
+Fox Factory Holding Corp. is an American company best known for their FOX brand of off-road racing suspension components.

 History

 In February 1974 Geoff Fox founded Moto-X Fox Inc. (later Fox Head Inc.) which distributed components for motocross bikes.
 With the help of Steve Simons Geoff was developing a spring shock absorber named Fox Shox.
 At about the same time Geoff’s brother Bob Fox was developing what became known as Fox AirShox in a friend's garage.
 Late in 1974 or early 1975 Bob joined Moto-X Fox Inc. as leader of the Fox AirShox division.
-In 1977 Bob separated the Airshox division from Moto-X Fox Inc. under the name Fox Factory Inc. (now known as Fox Racing Shox).
+In 1977 Bob separated the Airshox division from Moto-X Fox Inc. under the name Fox Factory Inc. (previously known as Fox Racing Shox, now known as FOX).
 A holding company, Fox Factory Holding, was established in 1978.
 Fox Factory produces suspension components for motorcycles, automobiles, all-terrain vehicles, side-by-sides, trophy trucks, snowmobiles, and mountain bikes.

 In 2008 it was bought by a private equity firm, Compass Diversified Holdings.
 It went public in 2013.